Skip to main content

 Where were you born and where do you live now?

 I was born in Marin County, specifically San Rafael.
 The house that my brother and I were raised in is actually the same house where my dad grew up.
-I moved to Los Angeles to attend USC and never left.
-Last April, I became a first-time homeowner on the West Side of LA.
+I moved to Los Angeles to attend USC for my undergrad (fight on!) and never left.
+I'm what our team fondly refers to as a "commuter" because I fly across the state every weekend to be a part of the Gold Rush!

 Tell us more about your job.